 Nearly two weeks after the disaster struck Uttarakhand’s remote villages in Chamoli district the hope of finding survivors is diminishing with each passing day.

-Once again, Uttarakhand the Disaster that struck Uttarakhand's Chamoli district on February 7, 2021 in the form of an avalanche and deluge, after a portion of the Nanda Devi glacier broke off leaving more than 50 people dead and over 150 missing.
+This was a disaster that arrived in the form of an Avalanche and deluge- happened after a portion of the Nanda Devi glacier broke off on the February 7, 2021 leaving more than 170 people dead.

 Loss of lives and livelihoods have endangered the survival of family members and quality care for their children.
 Most of the men who lost their lives were the only bread earners of their families with no other source of income.